The $K^{\aleph_0}$ Game: Vertex Colouring: Preliminaries

-be the unique order preserving bijection.
-For an infinite subset $W \subseteq V(\gm)$ we consider the unique order preserving bijection
+When we say that a player $\gamma \in \braces{M,B}$ $\gamma$-\emph{connects} a vertex $v$ to a vertex $w$ in a turn, then we mean that Maker or Breaker claims the edge $vw$ in that turn respectively.
+We will mean the same when we say that Maker or Breaker \emph{plays from} a vertex $v$ \emph{to} a vertex $w$.

-\end{defi} \begin{defi}[connect] When we say that a player \emph{connects} a vertex $v$ to a vertex $w$ in a turn, then we mean that she or he claims the edge $vw$ for her-- or himself in that turn.
-We will mean the same when we say that Maker or Breaker \emph{plays from} a vertex $v$ \emph{to} a vertex $w$. \end{defi} When we want to prove that a game is a win for Breaker, we shall always do this by means of a \emph{pairing strategy}.
+When we talk about a \emph{fresh} vertex, we mean a vertex $v \in V \setminus \left( V(\gm) \cup V(\gb) \right)$.
+Since Maker adds vertices to $G_M$ in distinct moves, the vertices become ordered in a natural way.
+We will make use of that and assign indices to the vertices accordingly, i.e. $v_k$ is the $k$\textsuperscript{th} vertex that Maker adds to her subgraph $\gm$.
+When Maker claims an edge incident with two fresh vertices, she assigns the next two indices to these vertices arbitrarily, which will only happen on Maker's first turn in our construction.
+For natural numbers $n \in \mbbN $ we set $[n] := \braces{1,2,3,\dots,n}$.
+When we want to prove that a game is a win for Breaker, we shall always do this by means of a \emph{pairing strategy}.
 That is, we will define a family of disjoint pairs of edges from $E(G)$ with the intention that whenever Maker claims one edge from a pair Breaker claims the other one in his following turn.

 It will then suffice to verify, for the game in question, that any $\Kalephzero$ of the kind that Maker is trying to build must include both edges of at least one such pair.